 Several waves of harmonic oscillations occur when a string vibrates.
 The space between two oscillations is called a node.
 As a rule of thumb, there is always one node at the bridge and nut and one in the middle of the string among others in between.

-When a string is plucked, you may notice that it moves the most in the middle and less at the bridge and nut.
-That is because the impedance towards the middle is lower and higher at the ends of the string.
-This is important to think about when manipulating strings as they behave differently from the middle to the ends.
+When a string is plucked, you may notice that it moves the most in the middle.
+That is because the impedance decreases towards the middle increases at its ends.
+Impedence important to think about when manipulating strings because they behave differently depending on where you actuate them.

 The pitch of a string is determined by these variables – length, tension, mass, and weight.